Examples of CRM

-Customers expect seamless and personalized experiences in every aspect of their daily lives – including interactions with their utility provider.
-A simple online presence with basic account functions and a call center is no longer sufficient.
+Customers expect seamless and personalised experiences in every aspect of their daily lives – including interactions with their utility provider.
+A simple online presence with basic account functions and a call centre is no longer sufficient.
 With CRM for utilities, companies can boost satisfaction, drive loyalty, and reduce costs by serving each customer more efficiently and meeting their needs in new ways.

 By 2019, 85% of the G2000 utilities will have a business unit or separate company to speed up innovation and transformation.

 Putting the utility customer experience top-of-mind, utility companies can use advanced analytics to help them define innovative programmes.
 For example, they might introduce an opt-in program that delivers personalised mobile alerts to consumers who agree to reduce energy consumption during peak periods – and even offer them billing credits for doing so.
 As utility companies strive to meet the world’s energy needs – often under challenging circumstances – such innovation will be key.